tinkerhub/ComputerVision-with-PyTorch-Learning-Program/README.md

 * Go through the docs and learn.
 * Try out each of the code snippets in the docs.
 * Note down the doubts.
-* Ask doubts in slack.
+* Ask doubts in the github repo issues.

 Evening : A task will be given in the slack channel.
 Participants should try to do the task, upload the code to the specified GitHub repo.